 Many of us have been there.
 Assessed a client’s needs, immediately identified ways to streamline processes, implemented a solution, and moved on to the next best thing.
 But, how many times have we really evaluated the return on investment (ROI) to determine if the solutions are actually successful?
-In this session, Sarah Haase, a librarian living in a SharePoint world, explained strategies on calculating ROI for SharePoint.
+In this session, Sarah Haase, a librarian living in a SharePoint world, explained strategies for calculating ROI for SharePoint.

 Oftentimes while looking at results, we place more emphasis and value on two quantitative elements: time and money.
 Managers are always in favor of increased revenue and streamlined processes.
-However, there are also qualitative (or emotional) successes that can be celebrated, such as a customer testimonial or reduced employee attrition rates.
+However, there are also qualitative (or emotional) successes that can be celebrated, such as customer testimonials or reduced employee attrition rates.

 As a guide to preparing a successful ROI, Sarah provided the following steps:

 Before starting an ROI, determine what matters to your organization and what will drive its success.
 What does the team care about: qualitative or quantitative data?
 Refer to case studies and determine what made them successful and how they can apply to your approach.

 Select a focus area.
 Choose an ROI model and be consistent with how data is presented.

 - Step 3 – Take Baseline Measurements